lamdaV/CopyMoveScript/README.md

 # CopyMoveScript
 Automated Grading Script.
 This is a similar to AutomatedPythonTest.
 It allows instructors to hide the UnitTest case from the students.
 Unfortunately, doing so will remove the possibility of immediate feedback.
 Therefore, a combination of the two may be preferrable as students may have a seperate UnitTest and the instructor may have a primary UnitTest for grading purposes.
 This allows for both immediate feedback and the ability to hide certain test cases.

+# Bugs:
+- If the user moves through too quickly through the execution of the UnitTest, the script will stall out and produce errors.
+Adding a timer/delay may resolve this.

 # How To Use
 - Download the repository.
 - Move the testSetup folders to a desired location.